 How much does the Inca Trail cost?

-- Porter to carry extra items:
+Porter to carry extra items:

-- 8kg of personal items US$ 95.00 (half porter)
+• 8kg of personal items US$ 95.00 (half porter)

-- 16kg of personal items US$190.00 (full porter)
+• 16kg of personal items US$190.00 (full porter)

-- Single Tent extra cost US$35
+Single Tent extra cost US$35 (well worth it for solo travelers)

-- Machu Picchu Mountain Hike Permit: USD 85.00
+• Machu Picchu Mountain Hike Permit: USD 85.00

-- Huayna Picchu Mountain Hike Permit: USD 85.00 (highly recommended if you have the energy it’s hard but worth it).
+• Huayna Picchu Mountain Hike Permit: USD 85.00 (highly recommended if you have the energy it’s hard but worth it).

-Should you hire an extra Porter on the Inca Trail?
+Should you hire an extra porter on the Inca Trail?

 Most operators include enough porters to carry tents, food etc. for the group.
 However, you are expected to carry your personal items including your sleeping bag, sleeping pad, pillow. and any clothing.
 If you’d like to carry a smaller pack you can pay an additional amount (typically $100 to $200) for a porter to carry any stuff you don’t thing you’ll need during the day.
-Most hikers view this as a worthwhile investment, as it allows you to carry a smaller pack on the trail.

 Is the Inca Trail hard to hike?
 How should I prepare?